How to become a bid writer

 There are no set entry requirements but it may help you to get in if you have:

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

 You could start as a trainee or junior bid writer.
 You’ll usually need a minimum of 5 GCSEs at grades 9 to 4 (A* to C), including English and maths.
 Many employers will prefer you to have at least A levels.

 You may also be able to work your way up through administrative jobs, especially in bid writing companies.

-The Association of Bid & Proposal Management Professionals offers certification qualifications for people working in bid and proposal writing.
+The Association of Bid & Proposal Management Professionals offers qualifications for people working in bid and proposal writing.

 A professional marketing qualification may help you find work.